 Minors: Computer Science and Mathematics

-Dr. Swain is pleased to join The University of Texas at Tyler's School of Education and serve with the faculty, staff, and students in improving the educational experience of children and educators.
-For the past fifteen years, she served as a faculty member and in various administrative roles at the University of Florida.
-Dr. Swain is originally from Texas and did her public school teaching in the Hurst-Euless-Bedford I.S.D.
-She is glad to return home to Texas!
+Dr. Swain considers it a great honor and privilege to serve The University of Texas at Tyler’s School of Education and work with the faculty, staff, and students in improving the educational experiences of children and educators.
+Prior to coming to UT Tyler, Dr. Swain served in faculty and administrative roles at the University of Florida.
+She is originally from Texas and began her teaching career in the Hurst-Euless-Bedford Independent School District.

 Doctoral Seminar: Theoretical Perspectives of Curriculum